bryan-308/sumbsit1a/README.md

 ## Accessing the Class Directory 🌐

 You can easily access the Class Directory by visiting [sumacab1absit.vercel.app](https://sumacab1absit.vercel.app/).
-It's just a click away!

 ## Acknowledgments 🙌

-Special thanks to our class president, AJ Capule, and secretary, Michaella Nicole Ramos, for their invaluable assistance in providing details and content for the website. 🙏 Additionally, a big shoutout to your fellow students for their generous contributions of modules, making the learning experience even more enriching. 👏
+Special thanks to our class president, AJ Capule, and secretary, Michaella Nicole Ramos, for their invaluable assistance in providing details and content for the website. 🙏 Additionally, a big thanks to fellow students for their generous contributions of modules and reviewers, making the learning experience even more enriching. 👏